mg747/band/README.md

         2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
         3. As a First Time Visitor, I want to look for testimonials to understand what their fans think of them and know why they are so successful.
         4. As a First Time Visitor, I want to sign up to the Newsletter so that I am emailed any major updates.
-        5. I also want to locate their social media links to see their posts and followers on social media.

     -   #### Returning Visitor Goals

-        1. As a Returning Visitor, I want to find information about the band.
-        2. As a Returning Visitor, I want to see information about upcoming shows and tickets availability.
+        1. As a Returning Visitor, I want to see information about upcoming shows and tickets availability.
-        3. As a Returning Visitor, I want to find the best way to get in contact with the band with any questions I may have.
+        2. As a Returning Visitor, I want to find the best way to get in contact with the band with any questions I may have.
-        4. I want to find community links.

     -   #### Frequent User Goals
         1. As a Frequent User, I want to check to see if there are any news and/or updates.